thuliteio/getdoks.org/content/showcase/neutrino-oscillations/index.md

 ---
 title: "Neutrino Oscillations"
-description: "Neutrino flavor conversions in dense media play important roles in the physical and chemical evolutions of many dense environments."
+description: "A free ebook on neutrino flavor conversions in dense media.
+Neutrino flavor conversions in dense media play important roles in the physical and chemical evolutions of many dense environments. "
-lead: "Neutrino flavor conversions in dense media play important roles in the physical and chemical evolutions of many dense environments."
+lead: "A free ebook on neutrino flavor conversions in dense media.
+Neutrino flavor conversions in dense media play important roles in the physical and chemical evolutions of many dense environments."
 date: 2020-12-31T14:40:12+01:00
 lastmod: 2020-12-31T14:40:12+01:00
 draft: false